LoC-Path: Learning to Compress for Pathology Multimodal Large Language Models: Introduction

-To reduce \emph{global redundancy} of tokens, we design a lightweight \textbf{resampler} inspired by how pathologists inspect WSIs.
-The resampler scans all the tile-level tokens and then selects those crucial ones for reconstructing the whole slide with a set of learnable queries.
+To reduce \emph{global} redundancy of tokens, we design a lightweight resampler inspired by how pathologists inspect WSIs.
+The resampler scans all the tile-level tokens and then compresses them while preserving diagnostically relevant information.
 This transforms thousands of redundant tile tokens into a compact set.
-To teach the resampler how to \textit{glance broadly and select distinctively}, we adopt Masked Autoencoder (MAE) pre-training~\cite{he2022masked}, which encourages recovery of missing tiles from partial observations.
+To teach the resampler how to glance broadly and select distinctively before compressing, we adopt Masked Autoencoder (MAE) pre-training~\cite{he2022masked}, which encourages recovery of missing tiles from partial observations.
 Compared to conventional slide-level encoders, our resampler is light-weight, significantly improving computational efficiency.
-Furthermore, to reduce \emph{local redundancy}, we introduce a sliding-window Sparse Token Merger (\textbf{STM}) that merges highly correlated neighboring tiles before resampling, reducing sequence length while preserving representative tissue diversity.
+Furthermore, to reduce \emph{local} redundancy, we introduce STM that merges highly correlated neighboring tiles before resampling, reducing sequence length while preserving representative tissue diversity.

-To select task-relevant tokens, we propose a novel Token Importance Scorer (\textbf{TIS}) module to select tokens that are the most relevant to the task.
+To select task-relevant tokens, we propose a novel Token Importance Scorer (TIS) module to select tokens that are the most relevant to the task.
 Using query text token information, TIS ranks the projected visual tokens and selects the top-$M$ most relevant ones.
-Furthermore, existing LLaVA-style fusion methods use self-attention on concatenated visual and text tokens~\cite{liu2023llava}.
+As mentioned, existing LLaVA-style fusion methods use self-attention on concatenated visual and text tokens~\cite{liu2023llava}.
 We stipulate that this is unnecessary, and propose to use cross-attention across visual and text tokens instead.
-Assuming $n$ visual tokens and $n$ textural tokens, the self-attention will generate $(2n)^2 = 4n^2$ attention values, whereas cross-attention will only generate $n^2$ attention values, saving computation by 75\%.
-We inject TIS-selected visual tokens into multiple decoder layers of the LLM through Cross-Attention Routing Adapters (\textbf{CARA}) equipped with learnable gating mechanisms.
-This multi-layer routing allows richer supervision from multiple depths of the LLM, improving alignment while also reducing computation due to the aforementioned reason.
+Let $T$ denote the text prefix length and $L$ the number of visual tokens.
+LLaVA-style fusion applies self-attention over the concatenated sequence, incurring $\mathcal{O}\!\left((T+L)^2\right)$ attention cost per layer.
+In contrast, our design keeps self-attention on text only and injects vision via cross-attention on a routed set of $M\le L$ latents, with cost $\mathcal{O}(T^2 + T M)$ (see \suppsec{sup:theo_complexity_cara} for more theoretical analysis).
+We inject TIS-selected visual tokens into multiple decoder layers of the LLM through CARA) modules equipped with learnable gates.
+Multi-layer routing allows richer supervision from multiple depths of the LLM, improving alignment while reducing computation.